Altair-39/LaTeX/README.md

 ## Note per contribuire

-Tutte le PR (da typo a errori concettuali, etc.) sono le benvenute, però prima contattatemi su telegram (@altair1114)
+Every PR (typo, concepts, etc.) are welcome, but before do it contact me on telegram (@altair1114)

 ## Folder